 The ranch is about 26 miles from Douglas, Wyoming

 If you are flying in the airport location is Casper, Wyoming and is 1.5 hours from the ranch.
-We will provide shuttle after 2pm Sunday the day before your program begins.
-We will also provide shuttle for your return home, Saturday after the clinic and after 10:00 am.
+We offer pickup on Sunday the day before your program begins.
+We ask that you try to arrive as close to 5pm as possible.
+We can also provide transportation for your return home, Saturday after the clinic.
+Please plan for a departure after 10:00 am.
 Due to the graduation dinner Friday evening and the distance from the ranch to Casper this is mandatory for everyone’s safety.